Interface Segregation Principle in C#

 Interface Segregation Principle in C# with Examples

-In this article, I am going to discuss the Interface Segregation Principle in C# with Examples.
+In this article, I will discuss the Interface Segregation Principle in C# with Examples.
 Please read our previous article before proceeding to this article, where we discussed the Liskov Substitution Principle in C# with Examples.
 The letter I in the SOLID Design Principle stands for Interface Segregation Principle, also known as ISP.
-As part of this article, we are going to discuss the following pointers in detail.
+As part of this article, we will discuss the following pointers in detail.

-1. What is Interface Segregation Principle in C#?
+1. What is the Interface Segregation Principle in C#?

 2. Example without using the Interface Segregation Principle in C#.